Research and Sponsored Projects Manual (RSP)

 [horizontal rule]

-All employees conducting research at the university with funding from any public or private source outside the university
+All investigators conducting research and/or other sponsored activities at the university with funding from any public or private source outside the university

 [horizontal rule]